-Temperature Equation (1D)
+Heat Diffusion Equation (1D)

-In one dimension, the diffusive component of the temperature equation is expressed as follows, assuming only radiogenic heat sources:
+In one dimension, the diffusive component of the temperature conservation equation is expressed as follows, assuming only radiogenic heat sources:

-\[\begin{equation} \frac{\partial T}{\partial t} = -\frac{\partial q_x}{\partial x} + \rho H. \end{equation}\]
+\[\begin{equation} \rho c_p\frac{\partial T}{\partial t} = -\frac{\partial q_x}{\partial x} + Q, \end{equation}\]

-\[\begin{equation} \frac{\partial T}{\partial t} = \frac{\partial}{\partial x} k_x \frac{\partial T}{\partial x} + \rho H. \end{equation}\]
+\[\begin{equation} \rho c_p\frac{\partial T}{\partial t} = \frac{\partial}{\partial x} \left( k_x \frac{\partial T}{\partial x} \right) + Q, \end{equation}\]

+where $k_x$ is the thermal conductivity [W/m/K] in the $x$-direction.
 Assuming constant thermal properties, Equation (2) simplifies to:

 \[\begin{equation} \frac{\partial T}{\partial t} = \kappa \frac{\partial^2 T}{\partial x^2} + \frac{Q}{\rho c_p}, \end{equation}\]

-where $\kappa = k/\rho/c_p$ is the thermal diffusivity [m²/s], and $Q = \rho H$ is the volumetric heat production rate [W/m³].
+where $\kappa = k/\rho/c_p$ is the thermal diffusivity [m²/s].

 Equation (3) is classified as a parabolic partial differential equation (PDE), which can be solved numerically given appropriate initial and boundary conditions.